maple52046/simple_drag/README.md

 const like = 'sample';
 ``` -->

-For more details, refer to the documentation and examples provided with the package.

 ## Contributing

 Contributions to SimpleDrag are welcome!
 If you encounter any issues or have ideas for improvements, please submit them through the project's GitHub repository.
 Feel free to contribute code enhancements, bug fixes, or new features by creating pull requests.

-## License

-SimpleDrag is released under the MIT License, granting you the freedom to use, modify, and distribute the package according to the terms of the license.